Koppeltaal/Koppeltaal-2.0-SMART-Service-TestSuite/README.md

-# GIDS HTI Test Suite
+# Koppeltaal 2.0 SMART Backend Service Test Suite
-This test suite is intended for developers to support the implementation of the HTI protocol.
+This test suite is intended for developers to support the implementation of registering their SMART backend service to Koppeltaal 2.0.

-This suite supports both the development of portal applications as module applications.

 ## Running the software